johnridesabike/acutis/docs/api.md

 Templates returned by `Compile.make` are functions that accept three
 arguments:

-1. An environment object created by `Environment.make`.
+1. An environment object created by `Environment.make`
 2. A props object.
 3. A children object.

 In ReScript, the environment is a [record], and props and children are both [JS dictionary objects][dict].